jimniels/blog/_posts/2019-06-19-how-to-create-a-macos-menu-bar-app-for-netlify.md

 ![Animated gif depicting how the Netlify menu bar app works]({{site.imageurl}}/2019/netlify-menubar-animated.gif)

 What’s really neat about is how flexible BitBar actually is.
-If you wanted, you have each site be it’s own flyout menu in the menu bar and have it display all kinds of meta info: build status, build time, site url, netlify site admin url, etc. Sky is the limit!
+If you wanted, you have each site be its own flyout menu in the menu bar and have it display all kinds of meta info—build status, build time, site url, netlify site admin url, etc—you could!
+THe sky’s the limit.

 ## Under the Hood

 So how does all of this work exactly?
 Good question.

 Because I wanted a native menu bar app for my Netlify sites, I thought for a second about jumping into Xcode.
-But ain’t nobody got time for that.
+But ain’t nobody got time to learn how to do that.
 Or at least I don’t.

-So instead I looked for tools with less of a learning curve.
 “There’s got to be a way to write JavaScript for OS X” I thought, “like an Electron app but for the Mac’s menubar.”
 Then I found [BitBar](https://github.com/matryer/bitbar): an app that let’s you “put the output from any script or program in your Mac OS X Menu Bar”.
 Boom!
 Precisely what I was looking for.
-“Netlify has [an API](https://www.netlify.com/docs/api/)” I thought, “I bet I could write a node script that talked to Netlify and conformed the output for BitBar!”
+“Netlify has [an API](https://www.netlify.com/docs/api/)” I thought, “I bet I could write a node script that talked to Netlify and translated the response to something BitBar expects in order to render a menu bar app!”
 A little while later and I had exactly what I wanted.

-So how does it work under the hood?
+Here’s how it works.

-Well, first of all, you have to install [BitBar](https://getbitbar.com) on your Mac.
+First you have to install [BitBar](https://getbitbar.com) on your Mac.
 Once installed, you’ll get a directory where you can put individual scripts (of all kinds might I add, like PHP, JavaScript, Ruby, Go, [etc](https://github.com/matryer/bitbar#tested-languages)).
 Those scripts get turned into individual menu bar apps.

-So, in my case, I have a `netlify.1m.js` file in my BitBar scripts folder (the `1m` in [the filename tells bitbar how often to refresh my script](https://github.com/matryer/bitbar#configure-the-refresh-time), in this case every 1 minute).
-In addition, since my script is JavaScript (node) I have to put a shebang at the front of my file which denoting where my node executable is.
+In my case, I have a `netlify.1m.js` file in my BitBar scripts folder (the `1m` in [the filename tells bitbar how often to refresh my script](https://github.com/matryer/bitbar#configure-the-refresh-time), in this case every 1 minute).
+In addition, since my script is JavaScript (node) I have to put a shebang at the front of my file denoting where my node executable is.

 So, to get started, you have a file like `myFile.5m.js` which looks like this: